Walking Holidays & Outdoor Adventures in Bures

-Steeped in history, from its medieval bridge and traditional cottages to its association with the crowning of St Edmund, Bures offers quiet footpaths, riverside scenery, and relaxed countryside character — perfect for slow, self-guided exploration in East Anglia.
+Steeped in history, from its medieval bridge and riverside church to its association with St Edmund, Bures combines heritage, landscape, and excellent trail access — ideal for slow, self-guided travel on foot, by bike, or along the river.

 Why Walk Here